sqskunkworks/GateClearance/README.md

 - Environment variables managed in Vercel dashboard

 ## Security Notes
-- Sensitive fields (SSN, ID number, signature) are NOT stored during drafts
+- Sensitive fields (SSN, ID number, signature) are NOT stored in the web app
 - Drafts use placeholders to satisfy NOT NULL constraints
 - Final submission writes sensitive data and generates PDFs